flypenguin/hugo-flypenguin-de/content/post/2018/2018-08-25-build-your-own-paas-with-dokku.md

 In this little test project we only create a Dockerfile from an hello-world image which displays "Hello world" in a browser so we can verify it worked.

 Once the droplet is done, you can start setting up your personal little PaaS.
 First, you have to **configure your DNS**.
 We will set up a wildcard entry for our deployments, and a non-wildcard entry for git.
-Let's assume your domain is <span class="lang:default decode:true crayon-inline">for-myself.com</span>, then you would add ...
+Let's assume your domain is `for-myself.com`, then you would add ...

-  * <span class="lang:default decode:true crayon-inline">my-paas.for-myself.com</span> , type "A" (or "AAAA" if you are IPv6) to your droplet IP
+  * `my-paas.for-myself.com` , type "A" (or "AAAA" if you are IPv6) to your droplet IP
-  * <span class="lang:default decode:true crayon-inline">*.my-paas.for-myself.com</span> just the same
+  * `*.my-paas.for-myself.com` just the same

 Then you **SSH into your droplet, and create your dokku project**.
 (This is something you have to do for every project).
 All you have to do for this is: